wlongmireBloomTech/Space-X-Web-GuidedProject-Solution/README.md

 1. Look through the app with the students.
 Make sure you and they understand where the data is, where it's being fetched, where the data is being passed to, etc.

-2. Since we want to test prop changes, we need to test a file that has props.
+2. Since we want to test prop changes, we need to test a component that has props.
 We'll start by testing the `MissionForm` component.

-- create a `MissionForm.text.js` file
+- create a `MissionForm.test.js` file
 - import React, import { render }, and import the component
 - Start building the first test (Note that we render the component and pass in props, just like we would in a parent component):